taylornyquist/team-profile-generator/README.md

 ```

 ## Tests
-To run tests, run the folloing command:
+To run tests, execute the following command:
 ```
 npm run test
 ```

 ## Run
-To run tests, run the folloing command:
+To run the application, execute the folloing command:
 ```
 node index.js
 ```